djo/rungist/README.md

 ### Under the hood

 It was made to show in action: JRuby/Sinatra/Backbone.js, Just for Fun :).
-The code is well tested and hosted on GitHub.
+The code is well-tested and hosted on GitHub.